Visit Cuba

 “Communication can go beyond words… we were able to form bonds by sharing dance and music.”

-“Seeing the way the country functions today, several decades following the communist revolution, was nothing short of mind blowing for me.”
+“Seeing the way the country functions today, several decades following the communist revolution, was nothing short of mind-blowing for me.”

 “I gained a deeper cultural understanding of an area so cut off from the U.S., even though it is just a mere 90 miles away.
-Meeting authentic, down-to-earth Cubans was the most rewarding part of this trip, as it allowed all of us as students, professors and just plain citizens of this world to see just how much in common we truly are despite what our opposing governments may think.”
+Meeting authentic, down-to-earth Cubans was the most rewarding part of this trip, as it allowed all of us as students, professors, and just plain citizens of this world to see just how much in common we truly have despite what our opposing governments may think.”

 “Speaking to Cuban people with a slight language barrier was difficult but not impossible to overcome.
 Not being able to speak full sentences in Spanish opened up another form of communication full of expression rather than words.”

-“Going out into the world and making connections, discovering some of the nuances of the culture and the domestic and international power exchanges, is something I know will stay with me.
+“Going out into the world and making connections, discovering some of the nuances of the culture and the domestic and international power exchanges is something I know will stay with me."